radlinskii/donkeytype/README.md

 You can pause the test by pressinng <Esc>, to resume it press `'e'` again.

-WPM (words per minute) is calculated as amount of typed characters divided by 5 (word), divided by the duration normalized to 60 seconds (minute).
+WPM (words per minute) score is calculated as amount of typed characters divided by 5 (word), divided by the duration normalized to 60 seconds (minute).

 ## Usage